Boopyboop/Coursera_Developing-AI-Applications-with-Python-and-Flask/README.md

 # Coursera_Developing-AI-Applications-with-Python-and-Flask

-This repository contains my implementation of the course **"Developing AI Applications with Python and Flask"** by IBM on Coursera.
+🧪 This repository is my personal workspace for experimenting with the code and concepts taught in the course **"Developing AI Applications with Python and Flask"** by IBM on Coursera.
 [Course link](https://www.coursera.org/learn/python-project-for-ai-application-development)

 ---